 We have found two good videos (although there are lots more) showing breastfeeding positions for a newborn in a stretchy wrap - one which uses the simple FCC and where the wrap is put on first, and one where the wrap is tied around the baby in the FWCC.

-a newborn in the FWCC and also a slightly older baby in the FCC.
+For a woven wrap two of the best videos we have seen show a newborn in the FWCC and also a slightly older baby in the FCC.
 We can't leave out these great photo instructions from Calin Bleu showing step-by-step how to breastfeed in a long wrap.

 Breastfeeding a young baby in a soft carrier is possible in an upright position just as it is for an older baby.
 Sometimes all that is necessary is to loosen the sling to jiggle your baby down to the right level then re-tighten the sling when they have finished feeding.